spaceships/circuit-synthesis/Readme.md

 cxs
 ---

+`cxs` is our name for the Haskell DSL in this repo.
-`cxs` is good for producing very low degree circuits.
+It is very good at producing low multiplicative degree circuits.
 It has optimizers for reducing the degree, and tools for building, translating, composing circuits.
 The main tool is the [Builder monad](tree/master/src/Circuit/Builder.hs).
 See [src/Circuit/Examples](/tree/master/src/Examples) for example circuits.

-Building: `build.sh` compiles `cxs` in the current directory.
+Building: `build.sh` compiles a binary named `cxs` in the current directory.
 This requires a recent version of `cabal` and `ghc`.
+`cxs` is good for getting information about large circuits, producing the circuits from `Examples`, optimizing existing cirucits, and so on.

 [scripts/c2v](/blob/master/scripts/c2v)
 ---------------------------------------